Amirali Ghasemi

-Amirali Ghasemi (Persian: امیرعلی قاسمی) is an Iranian independent curator, media artist, and graphic designer.
+Amirali Ghasemi (Persian: امیرعلی قاسمی; b.
+20 August 1980) is an Iranian independent curator, media artist, and graphic designer based in Tehran and Berlin.
 He is the founder and director of Parkingallery, an art space in Tehran that has established itself as an accessible platform for young Iranian contemporary artists.
+He also founded New Media Society and focuses on his curatorial projects at New Media Society and Tamaas Foundation for Media Arts.

-He has worked at both art production and curating with the intention of showing aspects of Contemporary art in Iran that do not fall into the trope of what he calls, ‘'Chador art'’ or stereotypes of life in Iran packaged for foreign consumption.
+He has worked at both art production and curating with the intention of showing aspects of Contemporary art in Iran that do not fall into the trope of what he calls, Chador art or stereotypes of life in Iran packaged for foreign consumption.

 Early life and education

-Amirali Ghasemi was born in Tehran into a cultural environment.
+Amirali Ghasemi was born in Tehran on 20 August 1980.
 His grandparents published Arash, a political and cultural commentary magazine in the 1960s, while his parents work in journalism and social communication.
 Amirali studied graphic design at Islamic Azad University Central Tehran Branch receiving a BFA in 2004 and pursued further studies at the Institute for Art in Context at the Universität der Künste in Berlin.

 Work

-Art works
+Artworks

-Amirali Ghasemi's best known work is his 2006 piece, Tehran Remixed : Party series, Ghassemi expressed through a series of photographs of a side of Tehran life different from what he felt were prejudicial images often produced in international media on a mass scale.
-The series is an "intimate, real-life" depiction of party culture and social life in private lives of Iranian youth.
-Ghasemi masked faces so that Iran Reformists could not use his images as an example of how Iranian society was progressing and at the same time prevented the conservatives from using his work to clamp down on what they perceived to be un-Islamic activities.
+Amirali Ghasemi's best-known work is his 2006 piece, Tehran Remixed: Party Series.
+This series showcases the social activities of young Iranians in private homes.
+To protect their identities and highlight the potentially rebellious nature of their actions under the current regime, their faces and any exposed skin are covered.
+Ghasemi, the artist behind the series, observes that the meaning of his works varies greatly depending on the context and often addresses topics such as censorship, women's rights, the hijab, and Islam.
+The series is an "intimate, real-life" depiction of party culture and social life in the private lives of Iranian youth.
+Ghasemi masked faces so that Iran Reformists could not use his images as an example of how Iranian society was progressing and, at the same time, prevented the conservatives from using his work to clamp down on what they perceived to be un-Islamic activities.

+Furthermore, Marta Weiss believes that Ghasemi alters what looks like ordinary, spontaneous snapshots by blocking out exposed areas of flesh.
+By pre-emptively censoring his images, he protects the identity of individuals photographed at unsanctioned private parties.
+The work evokes the censorship of imported magazines in Iran, where skirts are lengthened, and women’s bodies are covered with strokes of black marker.